 Estimated Cost: $500 – $550

 HJC knows that one little snag can ruin a perfect Sunday ride.
-As a result, the RPHA-MAX Street Bike Motorcycle Helmet avoids the pitfalls of other models in this range.
-You won’t be wrestling with a stubborn chin strap, stopping to wipe fog from your shield, or going deaf in the proverbial wind tunnel of poorly-designed shell.
+The RPHA-MAX Street Bike Motorcycle Helmet avoids the pitfalls of other models in this price range.
+You won’t be wrestling with a stubborn chin strap, stopping to wipe fog from your shield, or going deaf in the proverbial wind tunnel of a poorly designed shell.

-The helmet features a one-touch sunshield which can be adjusted into one of three positions, ensuring that you always have an angle against the glare.
-Bottom line: the RPHA-MAX is a milestone in modular helmet design which has the mileage to keep you safe for years to come.
+The helmet features a one-touch sun shield that can be adjusted into one of three positions, ensuring that you always have an angle against the glare.
+Bottom line: the RPHA-MAX is a milestone in modular helmet design that offers better protection than other helmets at the same price point.

 Bilt Techno 2.0 Sena Bluetooth Modular Helmet